danbot-devs/DanBot-Advertising/README.md

-    "invite10": "Role ID For a role called `invite 10+`", "invite25": "Role ID For a role called `invite 25+`", "invite50": "Role ID For a role called `invite 50+`", "inviterewmsg": "Channel ID for channel where invite reward messages go when a user hits x invites" }
+    "invite10": "Role ID For a role called `invite 10+`", "invite25": "Role ID For a role called `invite 25+`", "invite50": "Role ID For a role called `invite 50+`", "inviterewmsg": "Channel ID for channel where invite reward messages go when a user hits x invites", "commandlogs": "614980334492319764"
+}
 ```